Luigi Braschi Onesti: Life and family

-Construction on his Rome palazzo was suspended from February 1798 – 1802 during the Napoleonic occupation of the city, when the French occupied the house and confiscated the recently acquired antiquities Onesti had housed there.
-Braschi Onesti moved into the palazzo in 1809, when Napoleon declared Rome an imperial city, and was declared mayor of Rome, though the palazzo was still unfinished at his death seven years later.
+The construction on his Rome palazzo was suspended from 15 February 1798 to 1802, during the Roman Republic and the Napoleonic occupation of the city, when the French occupied the house and confiscated the recently acquired antiquities Braschi-Onesti had housed there.
+Braschi-Onesti moved into the palazzo in 17 May 1809, when Napoleon declared Rome an imperial city within the First French Empire, and was declared Sindaco of Rome between 17 May 1809 and 1814, though the palazzo was still unfinished at his death seven years later.